Lead officer’s foreword

-Through the delivery of our SIP we’re committed to improving transport and hitting net zero carbon emissions in the south east by 2050, at the latest.
-We continue to recognise that transport is the single biggest contributor to UK carbon emissions.
-Our regional Decarbonisation Forum remains a vibrant meeting place, bringing together local authority officers, sharing best practice and identifying areas for joint working as we work towards this common goal.
+Through our SIP we’re committed to improving transport and hitting net zero carbon emissions in the South East by 2050 at the latest.
+We know that transport is the single biggest contributor to UK carbon emissions and this year we set up the South East Regional Decarbonisation Forum, bringing together local authority officers, sharing best practice and identifying areas for joint working as we work towards this common goal.

-Over the last year we have continued to build upon our already strong relationships with local authorities, national transport bodies and other partners as we have finalised the SIP and set out the interventions we believe are needed.
+Over the last year we have also worked to build upon our already strong relationships with local authorities, national transport bodies and other partners as we have developed our area studies and investigated the issues, challenges and opportunities identified in our transport strategy.

 I wish to once again thank all our partners and stakeholders who continue to work with us.
-I would like to thank DfT ministers, new and old, for their ongoing time and support, as well as the continued funding for our work programme.
-I want to thank them for their continued funding support to develop a Regional Centre of Excellence for the south east, allowing the good work that is happening in the region to be utilised by others, sharing these valuable resources.
+I would like to thank DfT ministers for their ongoing time and support, as well as the continued funding for our work programme.
+I also want to thank them for the funding recently allocated for work on four additional work streams; Decarbonisation, Bus Back Better, Local Authority Capacity and Capability and Electric Vehicle (EV) Charging Infrastructure.

-Finally, I would like to thank my fellow board members for their continued support – we must continue to work closely as we make this plan a reality and deliver our collective vision.
+Finally, I would like to thank my fellow board members for their continued support – over the next year we will need your support more than ever as we engage on our SIP.
 As always it is a pleasure to work with you all, rising above political differences to get behind a positive vision for the future.

-I look forward to working with you all over the next 12 months as we begin to secure our region’s economic future and improve prosperity, opportunity, and quality of life for everyone who lives and works here.
+I look forward to working with you all over the next 12 months as we make this fundamental step ever closer to securing our region’s economic future and improving prosperity, opportunity, and quality of life for everyone who lives and works here.

 We wouldn’t be where we are without the support and hard work of so many of our partners.
-So, thank you once again to all who have played a part – I and the rest of the TfSE team look forward to working with you on delivering our investment plan for the south east.
+So, thank you to all who have played a part – I and the rest of the TfSE team look forward to working with you on delivering our investment plan for the South East.

 Our year in focus